mayconbeserra/learning-react-flux/README.md

 + Props: Pass data to child components;
 + State: Data in controller view;
 + Lifecycle: Handle bootstrapping and third party integrations;

+# Composition

+Controller View is a react component.
+It is also:

++ Top level component;
++ Sets props on children;
++ Interacts with stores (flux);

+Notes: It's recommended to have a single top-level controller view that interacts with the store, and passes all the necessary data down to the children.
+Another quick is - it's possible to nest your controller views, but it's not recommended to do so, since it can cause multiple data updates.
+It can also cause React's render method to get called multiple times.